r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## LDAP
 The Lightweight Directory Access Protocol is a network protocol for querying and modifying information from distributed directory services.
 The protocol listens on port 389 and 636 (LDAP over SSL).

+## MSA

+## msDS-GroupMSAMembership
+This attribute is used for access checks to determine if a requestor has permission to retrieve the password for a group Microsoft Account.

 ## msDS-KeyCredentialLink
 LDAP attribute that holds the public key of the TPM if the Key Trust model is implemented